 Even though the story is set somewhere in the North-West Frontier Province, now part of Pakistan, the opening scene was shot around Jaipur, in the Indian state of Rajasthan.
 It is very identifiable for those familiar with the area.
 The raja’s palace is Jal Mahal, an iconic lake palace visible from the road to the old capital of Amber.
 In the 1950s, the lake was low and Jal Mahal stood on dry ground, allowing the stuntmen rebels’ horses to gallop right up to it.
 Since then, the dam has been refurbished and the palace once again appears to float in the lake.

 The British fortress is none other than Amber Fort, one of India’s most famous castles.
-It was built over the course of a little more than a century, starting in about 1600.
+It was built over the course of a more than a century, starting in the 1590s.
 In 2013, UNESCO declared it a World Heritage Site.

-Also in Amber, there are views Jagat Shiromanji Temple (built 1599-1608), Charan Mandir, and a lake behind Jaigarh fort.
+Also in Amber, there are views Jagat Shiromaniji Temple (built 1599-1608), Charan Mandir, and a lake behind Jaigarh fort.

 The heroes’ approach to the British fort gets a little distracting for those familiar with Amber, because they take a route that doesn’t make sense.
 They head north through a valley on the back side of the fort, then cross the ridgeline south of the fort, and yet somehow manage to arrive at the front gate on the east side.

 Most of the train scenes were actually shot in Spain, although the Spanish landscape is enough like Rajasthan to be believable.
 The train spends plenty of time passing through a valley that made me think of taking Amtrak through the California Central Valley, with the high Sierra in the background.